Sebastian-Fitzner/veams.org/resources/templating/data/pages/generator/prompts/generator__gruntPlugins.md

 * [grunt-dr-svg-sprites](https://github.com/drdk/grunt-dr-svg-sprites) - Generate SVG Sprites with scss files.
 We provide a custom template to generate mixins and extends.
 * [grunt-grunticon](https://github.com/filamentgroup/grunticon) - Generate SVG-URI-SASS files with png fallbacks.
 * [grunt-image-size-export](https://github.com/Sebastian-Fitzner/grunt-image-size-export) - Pass a folder of images to this module and get infos like width, height, filename, path and breakpoints.
-* [grunt-jsdoc](https://github.com/krampstudio/grunt-jsdoc) - This plugin enables you to integrate the generation of comments based documentation into your Grunt build.
 * [grunt-modernizr](https://github.com/Modernizr/grunt-modernizr) - grunt-modernizr sifts through your project files, gathers up your references to Modernizr tests and outputs a lean, mean Modernizr machine.
 * [grunt-packager](https://www.npmjs.com/package/grunt-packager) (only executable when your project.jspackcfg is configured) - package your JS.
 * [grunt-phantomas](https://github.com/stefanjudis/grunt-phantomas) - PhantomJS-based web performance metrics collector and monitoring tool.